 Another feature of the cat’s natural diet is variety.
 A hunting cat doesn’t one day decide to eat only purple finches!
 He will eat any small prey he can catch, whether it be mice, voles, pigeons, grasshoppers, geckos, or rabbits.
 Likewise, we should feed our cats a variety of foods.
 Variety keeps cats from becoming finicky and food-addicted, reduces the chance of dietary excess or deficiency of any single nutrient, and may prevent the development of food intolerances, allergies, and inflammatory bowel disease.
 Feeding the same dry kibble day in and day out, year after year, greatly increases the risk of these problems.
 Cats get bored with the same food all the time–wouldn’t you?
 With canned food, it’s easy to vary the brands, flavors and protein sources.

 Adult cats need 2-3 times more protein than dogs.
 Yet dry cat foods generally supply only about 1/3 more protein than dry dog foods—about 30-35% in dry cat food compared to 20-26% for the average dry dog food.
-“Kidney” diets for cats in renal failure are even more restrictive, with 26-28% protein (such diets should never be fed to normal cats; they will cause muscle wasting as the cat breaks down its own body for the protein it needs for vital functions).
+Diets for cats with kidney disease are even more restrictive, with just 26-28% protein (such diets should never be fed to normal cats; they will cause muscle wasting as the cat breaks down its own body to get the protein it needs for vital functions).